mmk2410/intellij-idea-ultimate/README.md

 # intellij-idea-ultimate

-.deb Packages of IntelliJ IDEA Ultimate Edition for Ubuntu / Debian
+.deb Packages of IntelliJ IDEA Ultimate Edition for Ubuntu / Debian.

-The latest upstream version is 2018.1.4 which is included in the package version 2018.1.4
+I also provide a package for the [Community Edition](https://gitlab.com/mmk2410/intellij-idea-community).

-## Adding the PPA
+## Adding the PPA (on Ubuntu)

 ```
 sudo apt-add-repository ppa:mmk2410/intellij-idea